ubermag/ubermagtable/README.md

 ## About

-`oommfodt` is a Python package that provides:
+`ubermagtable` is a Python package that provides:

 - Conversion of OOMMF `.odt` files to `pandas.DataFrames`
 - Merging of multiple OOMMF `.odt` files into a single `pandas.DataFrame`